Q1: What is Ofsted Parent View?

 A: Once parents and carers have registered, they are able to access their profile page where they can change their email address, password and details of the schools that their children attend.

-A: All education provider data on Parent View is supplied directly from Edubase, a Department for Education database.
-Requests for amendments can be made via firstname.lastname@example.org
+A: All education provider data on Ofsted Parent View comes from GIAS, a Department for Education database.
+Schools can amend their details by logging into the Secure Access Portal and entering GIAS via their account home page.

-Q29: How can a school contact Ofsted about Parent View?
+Q27: How can a school contact Ofsted about Ofsted Parent View?